 “Brands are kind of teetering on athletes.
 It’s a cheaper alternative for these social influencers, but no one really knows what a social influencer is yet.
 It’s a weird world right now.” — Austin Smith

 Vans and huskies play well on Lev’s Instagram account, which draws some 7,000 followers.
-She sells that exposure to brands for $50 to $75 per post.
+She sells that exposure to companies for $50 to $75 per post.
 Her biggest partners include online retailer Backcountry.com and ski manufacturer Coalition Snow.

 One of Wyeth's Instagram posts